jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 </table>

 Good to know:
-- There is a single subcription in each BTP tenant
+- There is a single subscription in each consumer tenant (a BTP subaccount)
-- All students users have same level of access in all the BTP consumer tenants.
+- All students users as a group can access each consumer tenant...
 - However, the access to the subscribed app is SSO-ringfenced...
 - That means students can retrieve and consume the subsciption in whatever tenant they like with their own user login.
-- All the subsciption can be accessed by the provider admin from the subscription dashboard...
+- All the subsciptions can be viewed from the subscription dashboard on the provider side...

 ## Summary